parallelcodefoundry/ParEval-Repo/data/SimpleMOC-kernel/naive-gemini-cuda-to-omp/output-2/repo/README.txt

 Architectural Support
 ==============================================================================

-SimpleMOC-kernel is now an OpenMP offloading code and supports architectures with compatible OpenMP offloading capabilities (e.g.,  Intel Xeon Phi,  AMD GPUs).
+SimpleMOC-kernel is now a C code that supports OpenMP offloading to accelerators.

 ==============================================================================
 Quick Start Guide